aquaproj/aquaproj.github.io/docs/reference/usage.md

    echo "cli/cli" | aqua g -f -
    - name: cli/cli@v2.2.0

+   You can select a version interactively with "-s" option.

+   $ aqua g -s

 OPTIONS:
-   -f value  the file path of packages list.
+   --select-version, -s  Select the installed version interactively (default: false) -f value              the file path of packages list.
 When the value is "-", the list is passed from the standard input -i                    Insert packages to configuration file (default: false)

 ```